-4) Numerical methods for out-of-equilibrium statistical physics (Ref.
-D. Valenti - davide.valenti@unipa.it)
+A) Numerical methods for out-of-equilibrium statistical physics (Ref.1 D. Valenti - davide.valenti@unipa.it) 2) G. Cottone - grazia.cottone@unipa.it

+Description: Numerical methods for stochastic processes as tools to describe out-of equilibrium nonlinear systems and noise induced effects.

-- Dynamics of a Brownian particle subject to an oscillating bistable potential: stochastic resonance - Use of FORTRAN language (in alternative, students attending the course can use C or Python) to devise numerical methods for studying and modeling nonlinear physical systems. - Numerical methods for solving stochastic differential equations in the presence of nonlinear potentials (Gaussian noise): noise enhanced stability.
-Dynamics of a Brownian particle subject to an oscillating bistable potential: stochastic resonance. - Numerical methods for advection-reaction-diffusion equation with noise terms: modeling of natural systems. - Numerical implementation of algorithms for the pseudo-random generation of Lévy noise. - Numerical methods for solving stochastic differential equations in the presence of nonlinear potentials (Lévy noise). - Application in physical and real systems (interdisciplinary context)
+• Dynamics of a Brownian particle subject to an oscillating bistable potential: stochastic resonance

+• Use of FORTRAN language (in alternative, students attending the course can use C or Python) to devise numerical methods for studying and modeling nonlinear physical systems.

+• Numerical methods for solving stochastic differential equations in the presence of nonlinear potentials (Gaussian noise): noise enhanced stability.
+Dynamics of a Brownian particle subject to an oscillating bistable potential: stochastic resonance.

-Notes: The course (20 hours duration) is active in the first year.
+• Numerical methods for advection-reaction-diffusion equation with noise terms: modeling of natural systems.

+- Application in real systems (interdisciplinary context) - Numerical implementation of algorithms for the pseudo-random generation of Lévy noise. - Numerical methods for solving stochastic differential equations in the presence of nonlinear potentials (Lévy noise).